What is “Social Practice Art”?

-No. There is a nomination process by which artists are nominated and then invited to apply for the grant.
+No, there is a nomination process by which artists are nominated.
+Those artists are then invited to apply for the grant.

 How are the grantees chosen?

-Our Advisory Committee members review and select the Grantees based on the project proposal submitted in the application.
+Our Selection Committee members review and select the Grantees based on the project proposal submitted in the application.

 What kind of projects do you support?